 More Information about Paulo Pereira profile is available in http://paspereira.weebly.com

-Miguel Inácio has a bachelor’s in marine biology from University of Algarve (Portugal) and a Master’s in Marine Biodiversity and Conservation from Ghent University (Belgium).
-Currently, Miguel is finishing his PhD in Ecology and Environmental Sciences at Klaipeda University (Lithuania).
-His research was developed at the Leibniz Institute for Baltic Sea Research Warnemuende (Germany) and focuses on assessing and mapping ecosystem services provision in coastal and marine systems to support coastal and marine management approaches.
+Miguel Inácio - a marine biologist who holds a PhD in Ecology and Environmental Sciences at Klaipėda University (Lithuania).
+He completed a Master's degree in Marine Biodiversity and Conservation from Ghent University (Belgium).
+His research was developed at the Leibniz Institute for Baltic Sea Research Warnemuende (Germany) and is focuses on assessing and mapping ecosystem services provision in coastal and marine systems, to support coastal and marine management approaches.
 Miguel has collaborated in the international BONUS BaltCoast and BONUS DESTONY projects and in the national SECOS-Synthesis project.

 Katažyna Mikša has a PhD in Law from Law and Administration Faculty of Jagiellonian University.
 Her scientific interests are related to Environmental Law, International Law, European Union Law, Human Rights, compliance of national law with international and European law, implementation of international standards into national legal system, urban planning.

 Marius Kalinauskas has a PhD in Educational Sciences.
 His scientific interests are related to gameful system design, game-based learning, and human – computer interaction research.
-Marius Kalinauskas is a skilled creator of digital contents for media outlets.
+Marius Kalinauskas is a skilled creator of digital contents for media outlets, static and motion graphics, website tools and content management systems.
 Additionally he is a consultant of gamified system design and educational media content creator.